-I present here a brief description of the stimuli used to train and test the eye-movement model, as well as the structure of the model itself.
-For additional details on a previous version of the model, the interested reader may refer to Schlesinger and Barto (1999) and Schlesinger and Parisi (2001).
 The training and testing of the model is designed to mimic the experiences of an infant in Baillargeon's car study.
 Consequently, three computer-animation events were constructed as analogs to the Habituation, Possible, and Impossible events.
 However, note that because the model is explicitly trained rather than habituated (see Section 4.4, below), the Habituation event is renamed as the Training event in the model.

 Each event is rendered in grayscale, with a duration of 82 frames.
 Figure 2 presents selected frames from each of the events, corresponding to the respective events in Figure 1 (frame number is noted in the upper right corner).
-Although the animations simplify many aspects of the real events (e.g., they are 2D rather than 3D), they were designed to capture the most relevant perceptual features of the car study (e.g., occlusion of the "car" behind the screen; relative salience of the car, screen, and box, etc.).
+The animations simplify many aspects of the real events (e.g., they are two-dimensional rather than three-dimensional), while capturing the most relevant perceptual features of the car study (e.g., occlusion of the "car" behind the screen; relative salience of the car, screen, and box, etc.).